Basic Dog Obedience

 Training a dog and training a human are two different skill sets.

 The reason for this is simple.
 Dogs do not learn like humans learn.
 Dogs are visual learners.
-From the time they are puppies they learn to read their owners body language, even though they don't understand a word their owner are saying.
+From the time they are puppies, they learn to read their owner's body language, even though they don't understand a word their owner is saying.

-This course allows new dog trainers the ability to learn from a professional dog trainer (Ed Frawley) who has spent his entire career (sine 1982) teaching people how to train their dog.
+This course allows new dog trainers the ability to learn from a professional dog trainer (Ed Frawley) who has spent his entire career (since 1982) teaching people how to train their dogs.

-The advantage of Eds' online course is it has over 7 hours of video that is organized is a very logical order.
+The advantage of Ed's online course is it has 8 hours of video that is organized in a very logical order.
 You can review the outline below in the course description.

 This is one of the reasons Ed constantly tells potential students that the online course is far better than taking a local obedience course in which students come for a one hour class once a week.
 They listen to a lecture, work their dog for 10 minutes, go home and then can only remember about 40% of what the instructor said.